KennyChukwuebuka/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the absolute path name of the working directory
+This script prints the absolute path name of the working directory.
+It is the README file